astridha/SmallDecimal/README.md

 }
 ```

-There is a automatic rounding mode, which is per default *HALF_UP* (commercial rounding).
+There is an automatic rounding mode, which is per default *HALF_UP* (commercial rounding).
 This can be changed via **Decimal.setRoundingMode(roundingMode: RoundingMode)**.

 #### How to use